MarketSquare/robotframework-SikuliLibrary/README.md

 ```

 ## "NEW" mode
 * By default, SikuliLibrary will start Sikuli Java process implicitly when library is initializing by Robot Framework.
-This behavior bring some problems.
+This behavior brings some problems.
 * Now with **"NEW"** mode, user could use keyword [Start Sikuli Process](http://MarketSquare.github.io/robotframework-SikuliLibrary/doc/SikuliLibrary.html#Start%20Sikuli%20Process) to start the process explicitly.
 You may check the detail in [issue 16](https://github.com/MarketSquare/robotframework-SikuliLibrary/issues/16)
 * Example: